Dr. Daniel Labow

 Dr. Labow has dedicated much of his professional career to furthering cancer treatment advancements and research.

 Dr. Labow recognizes that while advancements have already been made in these areas, there is still much work to be done.
-For this reason, further education, research, and outreach will be essential in the coming years

 Some of the medical challenges that Dr. Labow has highlighted throughout his extensive career include diagnostic challenges, problems with inaccurate staging, and the need for improved and more suitable treatments and therapies.